Migraine CareLine: Free Resource for Financial, Insurance, and Disability Assistance

 “Our whole goal is to understand the individual's unique situation.
 So what kind of insurance do they have?
 What are their financial backgrounds?
 What are the challenges that they're facing?
 That helps us because we're not about giving you a bunch of phone numbers to go on your way.
 We're trying to figure out you as an individual,” Bradshaw said, so they can best meet your needs.

-What does the Migraine CareLine help patients with?
+What do they help patients with?

 The Migraine CareLine can help you with any financial challenge you have that’s preventing your access to health care—whether you have no insurance or your insurance provider is denying care, they can help you with resources to access the care you need.
 They also assist people with disability eligibility and enrollment.